duncanskertchly/dm2skin/README.md

 git clone https://github.com/duncanskertchly/dm2skin.git
 ~~~

-Alternatively there is a little green button on the projects front page that will let you download the project as a zipped file.
+Alternatively there is a little green button on the projects front page that will let you download it as a zipped file.

 From the **dependencies** directory extract the two 7-Zip files to Mayas Python libraries directory.
 On Windows this is usually.